 The Edinburgh Book Festival was launched in 1983, the "biggest festival of the written word in the world".
 In normal years, it brings up to 900 or so writers, poets, thinkers, politicians, photographers and artists from 60 countries to debate, discuss, argue and inspire.
 The EIBF saw 550 guests from 50 countries in 2022.

 The Book Festival includes a major programme of children's book events.

-Access to the Book Festival Village at Edinburgh College of Art in Tollcross is free.
+Access to the Book Festival Village has always been free.

 On a sunny day, it's a good place to stop for a coffee and settle in for a read, as well as enjoy author events.

 The EIBF's answer to the pandemic restrictions was a hybrid, live-online model.
 In 2021, the book festival moved from the familiar surroundings of Charlotte Square Garden to Edinburgh College of Art in the south of the city, with the last festival at that location a hybrid programme of online and in-person events in 2023.

 At the ECA, recreated the live, tented-village buzz of its former New Town location, as well as expanding the online offering of its festival programme, which it pioneered at the height of the pandemic in August 2020.